Blinken in Germany for talks with Maas and Merkel | DW | 23.06.2021

 "In any case we are convinced that it's worth it to maintain talks over such a long period of time in order to revive the JCPOA in this way," he added, referring to the Joint Comprehensive Plan of Action, commonly known as the Iran deal.

-The main goal of the conference in Berlin, as during the first Libya conference in Berlin in
+"Our goal remains to ensure that Russia cannot use energy as a coercive tool as a weapon against Ukraine, or anyone else in Europe," Blinken said.

-"Just two years ago, Libya threatened to sink into a spiral of chaosand violence," German Foreign Minister Heiko Maas said ahead of the conference.
+The Nordstream 2 pipeline, now about 95% complete, would double Russian gas exports across the Baltic Sea.

-The Russian-German Nord Stream 2 gas pipeline is likely to be a topic at the Berlin talks.
-The US recently waived sanctions against the operating company after appeals from Germany, and initial plans for a tough stance from Biden.
+The US recently waived sanctionst against the operating company after appeals from Germany, and initial plans for a tough stance from Biden.

 The Biden administration justified the decision by saying that the project was too far along to stop.
 It said it would instead seek a path to collaborate with Germany on establishing red lines for Russia.